ivangabriele/openai-autogen-dev-studio/README.md

 Using the OpenAI API might quickly exhaust your token limit.
 For more extensive projects, Azure OpenAI API is recommended.

 Be mindful of costs if you have ambitious goals!
-Always monitor what your agents are executing.
+Always monitor what your agents are doing.
 While AI can be a powerful tool, it isn't necessarily cheaper than hiring real developers — yet 🙄.